USDA-FSA/fsa-design-system/visual-style/utilities/index.md

 ---
 layout: page
 parent: "Visual Style"
-title: "Utilities"
+title: "CSS Utilities"
-intro: "Utilities are single-purpose immutable styles that can be appended to elements."
+intro: "CSS Utilities are single-purpose styles that can be appended to elements."
 jump_menu: true
 ---

+## Guidelines

-[TODO]: more documentation explaining the role of these
+[TODO]: more documentation explaining the role of these, in particular how they are "Last Resort"

-Spacing values for margins and padding pointedly subscribe to the Design System's [Sizes and Spaces]({{ site.baseurl }}visual-style/size-and-space/).
+## Usage

+### Use When

+* asdf
+* asdf

+### Don't Use

+* asdf
+* asdf

 ## Margins

+Spacing values pointedly subscribe to the Design System's [Sizes and Spaces]({{ site.baseurl }}visual-style/size-and-space/).

 ```html
 <element class="fsa-m-[side]--[size]">...</element>